 Businesses report no chronic, government-induced delays remitting investment returns or receiving inbound funds, although challenges with correspondent-banking relationships sometimes slow remittances.
 Most transfers are completed within a few days to a week; however, occasional currency shortages, most often of U.S. dollars, may cause commercial banks and the central bank to limit transfers temporarily.
 Remittances sent abroad are subject to a 10-percent withholding tax to cover potential tax liabilities.

 SOVEREIGN WEALTH FUNDS

 Mongolia’s Ministry of Finance manages two sovereign wealth funds (SWF) funded through diversion of mining sector revenues: the Fiscal Stabilization Fund and the Future Heritage Fund.
 The Fiscal Stabilization Fund diverts revenues that might promote boom and bust cycles of spending; however, Mongolia’s recent fiscal crises have depleted this fund.
-The Future Heritage Fund, resembling Norway’s Global Pension Fund, accumulates mining revenues for the future and invests the proceeds exclusively outside Mongolia.
+The Future Heritage Fund, resembling Norway’s Global Pension Fund, accumulates mining revenues and invests the proceeds exclusively outside Mongolia.
 Mongolia’s Future Heritage Fund follows the Santiago Principles, and Mongolia is an associate member of the International Forum of Sovereign Wealth Funds.
 The Ministry of Finance and the IMF project the Future Heritage Fund should start accumulating $104-125 million annually in 2023, coinciding with increased revenues from the Oyu Tolgoi copper and gold mine.
 These SWFs are not meaningfully funded as of 2023, however.
 Mongolia’s SWFs are not invested in the United States and do not have negative ramifications for U.S. investors in Mongolia as of 2023.

 7. State-Owned Enterprises